-Gavin Petersen, a 15-year veteran of NCAA Division I coaching, begins his third season at Utah and works with the post players, while coordinating Utah’s defense.
+Gavin Petersen, a 16-year veteran of NCAA Division I coaching, enters his fourth season at Utah and his first season as the associate head coach.
+He primarily works with the post players while also coordinating Utah’s defense.

 Prior to coming to Utah, Petersen spent the previous two seasons as an assistant to Lynne Roberts at the University of the Pacific, helping the Tigers to consecutive WNIT appearances.
 Petersen has also served as an assistant coach at Hawai'i (twice), Idaho and Idaho State, helping eight teams reach the postseason.